edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 ```

 I am reminded that people in seemingly-distant areas
-of inquiry often work on similar problems with analogous tools.
+of inquiry often work on similar problems with analogous tools[^4].

 ## Paper Tools